-- (a) by the substitution for paragraph (c) of the following paragraph: - "(c) any [member,] office-bearer or official of that party's registered trade union or registered employers' organisation;"; and - (b) by the addition of the following subsection, the existing section becoming 40 subsection (1):

-"(2) No person representing a party in proceedings before the Labour Court in a capacity contemplated in paragraphs (b) to (e) of subsection (1) may charge a fee or receive a financial benefit in consideration for agreeing to represent that party unless permitted to do so by order of the 45 Labour Court.".
+- 28. Section 161 of the principal Act is hereby amended- - (a) by the substitution for paragraph (c) of the following paragraph: - "(c) any [member,] office-bearer or official of that party's registered trade union or registered employers' organisation;"; and - (b) by the addition of the following subsection, the existing section becoming 40 subsection (1): - "(2) No person representing a party in proceedings before the Labour Court in a capacity contemplated in paragraphs (b) to (e) of subsection (1) may charge a fee or receive a financial benefit in consideration for agreeing to represent that party unless permitted to do so by order of the Labour Court."